LingjunGuo2333/glingjun.github.io/_pages/about.md

   - /about.html
 ---

-Hi there!
-Welcome to my homepage!
+Hi there, welcome to my homepage!
 I wish to share my academic and personal interests with you here!

 I'm a second year master student @[UMIOE](https://ioe.engin.umich.edu/), where I have taken courses focused on theoretical side of optimization.
 I was also fortunate enough to join into Prof.[Salar Fattahi](https://fattahi.engin.umich.edu/)'s research group working on basis function decomposition for deep neural networks.
 Prior to that, I recieved my B.S. degree in [Mathematics and Applied Mathematics](https://math.fudan.edu.cn/) in Fudan University, China.